sfc-gh-tbuchhorn/sfguide-getting-started-with-cortex-agents-and-react/README.md

 ## Step-By-Step Guide

 For prerequisites, environment setup, step-by-step guide and instructions, please refer to the [QuickStart Guide](https://quickstarts.snowflake.com/guide/getting_started_with_snowflake_agents_api_and_react/index.html?index=..%2F..index#0).

+For this version of the quickstart, we will not need to define the Parameters in step 3.
+When a service is deployed on SPCS, the authentication is done via a token that is accessible to the service.

+Similarly we do not need to follow step 4.
+When the service is created, an endpoint will be provisioned and that is how the service can be accessed

 ## Running this App from within SPCS